emmanuelani/emmanuelani/README.md

 #### My Name is Emmanuel Ani, a Data Analayst, Data Scientist and Tech Enthusiast from Lagos Nigeria.

-#### I am at proficient in Python, SQL, Bash and other Data Analytics tools like Excel, Tableau and Power BI.
-I work with Data to extract insights using both traditional analytics technique and Machine Learning.
+#### I am proficient in Python, SQL, Bash and other Data Analytics tools like Excel, Tableau and Power BI.
+I can work with Data to extract insights using both traditional analytics technique and Machine Learning.

 #### I am open to any project collaboration in Machine Learning and Artificial Intelligence.
 I am also open to work as a Data Analyst or Data Scientist.